sibartel/lecroyutils/README.md

 ## Installation

-lecroyutils is available at pip:
+lecroyutils is available in the Python Package Index (PyPi).
+It may be installed with pip:

 ```bash
 > pip install lecroyutils